keep-network/website/src/pages/faq.md

     answer: The Keep coverage pool functions as a form of insurance.
 It helps secure the network and is an opportunity to earn rewards.
 Learn more <a href="https://dashboard.keep.network/coverage-pools/how-it-works">here.</a>
-  - question: What is the T token?
-    answer: The T token is both a utility token for the Threshold Network and a governance token for the Threshold DAO.
 contact:
   title: Keep in touch
   header: Get the Keep Newsletter